smhasandanish/MNIST-GAN-Image-Generator/README.md

+This project implements a Generative Adversarial Network (GAN) to generate synthetic images of handwritten digits from the MNIST dataset.
+The GAN is trained to produce realistic digit images that closely resemble the real data.
+These generated images can be useful for data augmentation, image synthesis, and various computer vision tasks.

+Usage:

+Run the provided code in a Python environment (e.g., Google Colab) with GPU support for faster training.
+The GAN will be trained for a specified number of epochs (100 epochs by default).
+After training, the code will generate a set of synthetic digit images and save them as PNG files.
+You can view the generated images to observe the GAN's performance.
+Dependencies:

+Python 3.x
+TensorFlow 2.x
+NumPy
+Matplotlib
 1. **Data Loading:** It loads the MNIST dataset, which consists of 28x28 grayscale images of handwritten digits (0 through 9).
 The dataset is preprocessed and normalized to be within the range [-1, 1].

 2. **Generator and Discriminator Models:** It defines two neural network models: